 Q. How can play-reading groups benefit society by contributing to community formation?

 STUDYING SHAKESPEARE AND RENAISSANCE LITERATURE AT ROYAL HOLLOWAY, UNIVERSITY OF LONDON

-To find out about the study of Shakespeare and Renaissance literature at Royal Holloway, check out the undergraduate modules EN1106 Shakespeare, EN2011 Intensive Shakespeare: Comedy, History, Tragedy, EN2010 Love, Honour, Obey: Literature 1625-1670, EN3011 Advanced Shakespeare: The Problem Plays, EN3014 Early Modern Bodies, and the postgraduate MA in Shakespeare.
-More details are available on request from firstname.lastname@example.org.
+To find out about the study of Shakespeare and Renaissance literature at Royal Holloway, check out the undergraduate modules EN1106 Shakespeare, EN2011 Intensive Shakespeare: Comedy, History, Tragedy, EN2010 Love, Honour, Obey: Literature 1625-1670, EN3011 Advanced Shakespeare: The Problem Plays, EN3014 Early Modern Bodies, EN3125 Character and Selfhood in Early Modern Literature, and the postgraduate MA in Shakespeare.
+More details are available on request from email@example.com.